-Number of isolated CABG procedures in which discharge beta blockers [DCBeta (STS Adult Cardiac Surgery Database Version 4.20)] is marked "yes"
+Number of isolated CABG procedures in which IMA Artery Used [IMAUsed (STS Adult Cardiac Surgery Database Version 4.20] is marked "Left IMA" and/or "Right IMA"

-- S.6.
-Denominator Statement (Brief, narrative description of the target population being measured) Patients aged 18 years and older undergoing isolated CABG - S.7.
-Denominator Details (All information required to identify and calculate the target population/denominator such as definitions, time period for data collection, specific data collection items/responses, code/value sets Note: lists of individual codes with descriptors that exceed 1 page should be provided in an Excel or csv file in required format at S.2b.)
+S.6.
+Denominator Statement (Brief, narrative description of the target population being measured)

+Patients aged 18 years and older undergoing isolated CABG

+S.7.
+Denominator Details (All information required to identify and calculate the target population/denominator such as definitions, time period for data collection, specific data collection items/responses, code/value sets - Note: lists of individual codes with descriptors that exceed 1 page should be provided in an Excel or csv file in required format at S.2b.)